Hypothyroidism is a condition in which the thyroid gland does not make enough thyroid hormone. This condition is often called underactive thyroid.

-When starting your medication, your doctor may check your hormone levels every 2 - 3 months.
-After that, your thyroid hormone levels should be monitored at least every year.
+When starting your medicine, your doctor may check your hormone levels every 2 to 3 months.
+After that, your thyroid hormone levels should be monitored at least once every year.

 While you are taking thyroid replacement therapy, tell your doctor if you have any symptoms that suggest your dose is too high, such as:

-In most cases, thyroid levels return to normal with proper treatment.
-However, you must take thyroid hormone replacement for the rest of your life.
+In most cases, thyroid hormone levels return to normal with proper treatment.
+You will likely take a thyroid hormone medicine for the rest of your life.

 Symptoms and signs of myxedema coma include:

-People with untreated hypothyroidism are at increased risk for:
+People with untreated hypothyroidism are at increased risk of:

 Call your health care provider if you have symptoms of hypothyroidism (or myxedema).